Research with the armed forces

 Veterans’ lifestyles and employment: Dr Richard Yarwood and Dr Agatha Herman (now at Reading University) have examined the experiences of veterans living in Plymouth and in particular, their transition to civilian life.
 The research was funded by the School of Geography, Earth and Environmental Sciences (SOGEEs) and has been presented to the Royal Geographical Society and Help for Heroes.
 It has been published in a major geographical journal.

-Veterans memory café: Set up by the Plymouth Drake Foundation and with the help of The Royal British Legion, the Alzheimer Society, the Royal Navy Welfare Services and Plymouth University’s dementia research team, the Royal Navy has opened one of the UK’s first veterans memory cafés at Crownhill Community Centre.
+Veterans memory café: Set up by the Plymouth Drake Foundation and with the help of The Royal British Legion, the Alzheimer Society, the Royal Navy Welfare Services and University of Plymouth's dementia research team, the Royal Navy has opened one of the UK’s first veterans memory cafés at Crownhill Community Centre.
 This is for veterans and their families who need the services of dementia care specialists to provide information, education, support and care to help those living with similar conditions, and to help them live their lives to the fullest.
-To complement the work of this facility Plymouth University's Ian Sherriff and Dr Helen Phillips have established a group of interested parties whose purpose is to understand the health issues being faced by veterans.
+To complement the work of this facility the University of Plymouth's Ian Sherriff and Dr Helen Phillips have established a group of interested parties whose purpose is to understand the health issues being faced by veterans.
 This group is in its early stages of development, but has already made some interesting progress in data collection on veterans in Plymouth, an evaluation can be read in detail here from July 2014.

 Internal Virtual; Defence Research Network: This is used to disseminate funding opportunities in the defence industry to 49 researchers across all faculties, led by Susan Ann Eick.